Curriculum3.jpg

 PH 3407 Clinical Nutrition for Chiropractic Practice

-The clinical skills to perform a comprehensive patient assessment and lifestyle management program are developed.
-Communication skills for collaboration with medical practitioners to obtain objective measurements (e.g., blood and urine tests, bone mineral density tests, PAP smears, PSA tests, mammograms, colonoscopies) important to making evidence informed recommendations regarding nutrition, exercise and supplementation are discussed.
+The clinical skills to perform a comprehensive patient assessment and lifestyle management program are developed along with communication skills for collaboration with medical practitioners to obtain objective measurements (e.g., clinical chemistry) important to making evidence‑informed recommendations regarding nutrition, exercise and supplementation.

 Electives